Please screenshot this page and send it to info@mim-essay.com

 Carnegie Mellon University’s Tepper School of Business offers one of the most selective MBA programs, especially for candidates interested in analytics, technology, and data-driven careers.
 Each year, the program attracts strong applicants from around the world who want roles in consulting, product management, technology, and strategy.
 Because of this high level of competition, understanding the Tepper MBA GMAT score is an important part of the application process.

-According to the latest official class profile, the average GMAT (10th Edition) score for the Tepper MBA is 707, with scores in the class ranging widely.
+According to the latest official class profile, the average current GMAT score for the Tepper MBA is 659, with a median of 655 and a middle-80% range of 595–715.
 There is no fixed GMAT cutoff, as Tepper reviews applications in a balanced way and does not rely on test scores alone.
 In this blog, we explain how the Tepper MBA GMAT score is viewed by the admissions team and what it means for your overall chances of admission.

 What Is the Average Tepper MBA GMAT Score?